Our Thailand EMDR Psychotherapy

 In essence, the procedure relies on harnessing the body’s mental and physiological resources to desensitise them to the details of a previously-experienced traumatic event.

-At The Dawn, EMDR therapy consists of eight sessions, each 90 minutes long.
-Our trained EMDR therapist will explain the procedure and then begin a standard psychological evaluation, asking the client to talk about their thoughts and feelings in relation to the traumatic incident.
+At The Dawn Thailand rehab centre, EMDR therapy consists of eight sessions, each 90 minutes long.
+Our trained Thailand EMDR therapists will explain the procedure and then begin a standard psychological evaluation, asking the client to talk about their thoughts and feelings in relation to the traumatic incident.
 The treatment will then explore, within the safe environment of a therapy session, how that incident affects the client’s current mental state.

 With these traumatic memories in mind, the main EMDR procedure is ready to begin.
-The client is seated in front of a purpose-built machine whose blinking lights encourage repeated bilateral eye movement.
+The client is seated in front of a therapist whose side-to-side finger movements encourage repeated bilateral eye movement.
 In combination with the fast side-to-side eye movement and the reassuring environment of the therapy room, the traumatic thoughts begin to move to the edge of consciousness.
 Newer and healthier mental associations are then formed in place of the previous cognitive patterns.

 Over time and continued EMDR trauma therapy, these more positive mental pathways can supplant the most harmful negative memories.
 The client is then able to use their own inner resources to move forward, away from the painful thoughts that had disrupted their lives, and towards a freer, happier self-identity.

-Clients report a greater sense of personal control and empowerment after completing a full course of EMDR treatments.
+Clients report a greater sense of personal control and empowerment after completing our full course of Thailand EMDR treatments.
 Other common outcomes include a significant decrease in severity for symptoms of PTSD, along with other long-term mental effects related to traumatic experiences.

 Upon repeated exposure to EMDR techniques, the client should be able to adequately soothe themselves when anxiety strikes, without needing to rely on a professional EMDR therapist.
 Many clients also note a dramatic improvement in their self-esteem following treatment.